 We all know that older adults may be more prone to falls.
 Whether this is due to overall weakness, vitamin D deficiency, recovery from operations, or vision problems, falls are a result of numerous risk factors.
-This brings about the need to shop for a bath stool for elderly individuals, as families are urged to take extra precautions to ensure their safety.
+This brings about the need to shop for a bath stool for elderly individuals, as families are urged to use a variety of senior products to ensure their safety.

 A fear of falling can be just as harmful, particularly among those who have experienced this before.